Skip to main content

 Sorry bout the body blow!
 Us too!4

 Correspondent: Mary Augusta Dickerson Donahey (1876–1962) was a White journalist and author of children's books.
 She was originally from New York City and worked for the Cleveland Plain Dealer from 1898 to 1905.
 She married the cartoonist William Donahey (1883–1970) in 1905 and moved with him to Chicago, where she wrote children's and young adult books, cookbooks and newspaper columns.
-The couple were friends with the Chesnutts since the early 1900s, when they were part of the Tresart Club and the Chester Cliffs Club.
+The couple befriended the Chesnutts in the early 1900s, when they were part of the Tresart Club and the Chester Cliffs Club.
 See Helen Chesnutt, Charles Waddell Chesnutt: Pioneer of the Color Line (Chapel Hill: University of North Carolina Press, 1952), 187–88.

 1. The Society of Midland Authors was founded in 1915 by and for published authors from twelve Midwestern U.S. states.
 Its headquarters are in Chicago.
 Both Mary Dickerson Donahey (1876–1962) and her husband William Donahey (1883–1970) were members by 1930; Chesnutt was not.
-For readability, the remainder of the letterhead is not transcribed in the body of the letter but is included in this footnote as unformatted text: "PRESIDENT HOWARD VINCENT O'BRIEN THE CHICAGO DAILY NEWS CHICAGO, ILLINOIS VICE-PRESIDENTS ILLINOIS MARY HASTINGS BRADLEY INDIANA MEREDITH NICHOLSON IOWA ALICE FRENCH KANSAS WILLIAM ALLEN WHITE MICHIGAN ARTHUR H. VANDENBERG MINNESOTA OLE E. ROLVAAG MISSOURI JAY WILLIAM HUDSON NEBRASKA H. ADELBERT WHITE OHIO STUART WALKER SOUTH DAKOTA JOSEPH MILLS HANSON WISCONSIN ZONA GALE SECRETARY ELIZABETH KNOBEL 6300 KENMORE AVENUE CHICAGO, ILLINOIS TREASURER CLARA INGRAM JUDSON 1122 JUDSON AVENUE EVANSTON, ILLINOIS DIRECTORS DOROTHY ALDIS BAKER BROWNELL FANNY BUTCHER FRANCES R. DONOVAN ALICE GERSTENBERG EDGAR J. GOODSPEED DAVID HAMILTON LLEWELLYN JONES DOUGLAS MALLOCH JOHN T. MCCUTCHEON ARTHUR MEEKER, JR. HARRIET MONROE" [back]
+For readability, the remainder of the letterhead is not transcribed at the top of the letter but is included in this footnote as unformatted text: "PRESIDENT HOWARD VINCENT O'BRIEN THE CHICAGO DAILY NEWS CHICAGO, ILLINOIS VICE-PRESIDENTS ILLINOIS MARY HASTINGS BRADLEY INDIANA MEREDITH NICHOLSON IOWA ALICE FRENCH KANSAS WILLIAM ALLEN WHITE MICHIGAN ARTHUR H. VANDENBERG MINNESOTA OLE E. ROLVAAG MISSOURI JAY WILLIAM HUDSON NEBRASKA H. ADELBERT WHITE OHIO STUART WALKER SOUTH DAKOTA JOSEPH MILLS HANSON WISCONSIN ZONA GALE SECRETARY ELIZABETH KNOBEL 6300 KENMORE AVENUE CHICAGO, ILLINOIS TREASURER CLARA INGRAM JUDSON 1122 JUDSON AVENUE EVANSTON, ILLINOIS DIRECTORS DOROTHY ALDIS BAKER BROWNELL FANNY BUTCHER FRANCES R. DONOVAN ALICE GERSTENBERG EDGAR J. GOODSPEED DAVID HAMILTON LLEWELLYN JONES DOUGLAS MALLOCH JOHN T. MCCUTCHEON ARTHUR MEEKER, JR. HARRIET MONROE" [back]

 2. The mentioned check would have covered the Donahey's share of the property and franchise tax relating to the land owned jointly by the Chester Cliffs Club near Cleveland, due every six months.
 Although neither the Donaheys nor the Chesnutts summered in Ohio after 1921, they kept their land.
 Chesnutt oversaw the financial matters in the late 1920s, so most correspondence with the Donaheys mentions financial transactions relating to the Club. [back]